jsams001/CIS-11-MASM32-Project/README.md

 you can run the program in Visual Studio, or navigate into the Debug folder for each respective program and run the .exe file for each.

-The explicit requirements for the project can be found [here](C:\Users\MVC Student\Documents\CIS11 Course Project.docx).
 Each program is listed in greater detail below.

 ## Program 1 - Rapper Ad-libs
 ### by Marcos Padilla